Rayiz3/Solid-on-Stripe/README.md

 $ python server.py
 ```

-For runninf webhook on your local testing, you need Stripe CLI.
+For running webhook on your local testing, you need Stripe CLI.

 If you already has installed Stripe CLI, run the following command on your Stripe directory:
 ```bash